crazycoder1999/SmartContainer/README.md

 - house: keep track of items or food to buy.
 What should I have to buy for launch today? check the smart containers page!

 ## Hardware / Material List
-- a load cell in the bottom
+- a load cell with HX711 driver
-- a 2 line display: for content information
+- a 2 line display LCD / HD44780: for content information
 - a light or a led for visual notification
 - a lipo battery (optional, you can leave it plugged to 5V)
 - Arduino MKR1000